-We are in an unprecedented situation with COVID19 and have to use our best judgement to maintain family dynamics, comply with court orders, act in the best interests of the children, and to adapt to the current situation.
-A very useful checklist has been written by another and has been circulated.
+We are in an unprecedented situation with COVID19 and have to use our best judgment to maintain family dynamics, comply with court orders, act in the best interests of the children, and to adapt to the current situation.
+This list of 19 parenting tips during Covid-19 has been written by another and has been circulated.
 The ideas are sound and are useful for all families with children.
 We hope you will find this article useful. ~ Catherine S. Croft

 Below article by Susan Myers and Lauren Belleau